ilyagr/jj/docs/config.md

 | macOS    | `$HOME/Library/Application Support`   | `/Users/Alice/Library/Application Support/jj/config.toml` |
 | Windows  | `{FOLDERID_RoamingAppData}`           | `C:\Users\Alice\AppData\Roaming\jj\config.toml`           |

+#### Overriding the config location with `JJ_CONFIG`

-The location of the `jj` user config files/directories can also be overridden with the `JJ_CONFIG` environment variable.
-If it is not empty, it will be used instead of any configuration files in the default locations.
+The location of the `jj` user config files/directories can be overridden with the `JJ_CONFIG` environment variable.
+It will be used instead of any configuration files in the default locations.
 If it is a path to a TOML file, then that file will be loaded instead.
 If it is a path to a directory, then all the TOML files in that directory will be loaded in lexicographic order and merged.
 Multiple paths can be specified by separating them with a platform-specific path separator (`:` on Unix-like systems, `;` on Windows).

-For example, the following could be used to run `jj` without loading any user configs:
+`JJ_CONFIG` can also be used to run `jj` without loading any user configs:

 ```bash
 JJ_CONFIG= jj log       # Ignores any settings specified in the config file.